 - Make quick decisions during the repair process.

-Focusing on the areas in which you can control your aircraft rotable cycle times will profoundly effect how long repairs take.
-Make a valiant effort to cut your times in half at every stage, this could be save you millions.
+Focusing on the areas in which you can control your aircraft rotable cycle times will profoundly affect how long repairs take.
+Make a valiant effort to cut your times in half at every stage, this could save you millions.